Skip to main content

 NCI-funded Glioblastoma Therapeutics Network (GTN)

-Despite enormous public and private investments into basic, translational, and clinical research for adult glioblastoma (GBM), treatment has not changed significantly in nearly 20 years.
+Despite enormous public and private investments into basic, translational, and clinical research for adult glioblastoma multiforme (GBM), treatment has not changed significantly in nearly 20 years.
 With the standard of care, the median survival is about 15 months, and 5-year survival is less than 5%.

 There is an urgent need to improve the treatment of adult GBM by developing novel effective agents that can cross the blood-brain-barrier (BBB) and testing them in the clinic.